 Crashing chalets and not skiing –

 If you’re not there solely for the skiing or snowboarding, Chamonix can, believe it or not, be done on a budget.
 All you have to do is be bit cheeky about it.
 Our friend was in Chamonix for work and overheard some people talking about renovating their chalet and asked if they wanted him to overlook the work while they were away.
 They agreed and he got to stay in their spectacular two-storey chalet with mountain views (and hot tub) for free for a month.
+Naturally, we jumped at the chance to visit for a few days.
 It sounds purely like a stroke of good luck, but a lot of chalet owners who don’t rent are busy people who are only too happy to have somebody responsible to look after their holiday homes or pets while they’re away.
-Naturally, we jumped at the chance to visit our friend for a few days.
+This is one website that helps you find those people .
+Otherwise, the Hotel Cretes Blanche and Labrador have some pretty good rates.

 As well as not having a massive budget, me and J are also devoid of any snow-sport skills whatsoever.
 Chamonix was a bad choice, you say?
 I’ll admit that trying to learn to snowboard without an instructor was difficult, and we spent more time on our butts than we did standing up, but it was most definitely fun, and we did get very slightly better by the end of the day.
 The good thing about renting gear and a pass for the day is that even of you have absolutely no idea what you’re doing, you get the breathtaking views of the Mont Blanc massif and Chamonix Valley from the slopes and ski-lifts as pretty compensation.
 The next day, slightly defeated from the snow-boarding, we rented some snow-shoes (much cheaper than most other snow activities) and did the Les Houches trail past snowy mountains, icicle-adorned wood-huts and pine-tree forests.